CSCfi/Kielipankki-utilities/asr/apptainer/README.md

 The ones we are now distributing are built on Pouta Ubuntu VMs and have been tested to work on SD Desktop.

-Non-root building should be possible like this:
+Non-root building (on HPC) should be possible like this:

 ```bash
 srun apptainer build --fakeroot samiasr.sif samiasr.def
 ```

+On VMs, just run with sudo and no fakeroot.

 If `/tmp` is small, and you need another temporary space, like on HPC, you can do eg.